Tightening up on data protection: Fabasoft’s Cloud services are already complying with regulations

 The Fabasoft Cloud and proper legal advice offer the right solution for organisations that still have not dealt with the new European GDPR.

 Vienna / Linz, June 12, 2017.
 In the course of a press meeting, Andreas Dangl, Business Unit Executive Cloud Services at Fabasoft, today demonstrated how the basic principles of the tightened EU General Data Protection Regulation have already been implemented into professional Business Cloud solutions.
 “Access to the Teamrooms of the Fabasoft Cloud is always traceable, and automatic classification ensures that data is only processed for the defined purpose”, Andreas Dangl explained with regard to transparency and designated records management.
 “The Time travel function which allows to trace releases is one of the features designed to assure accuracy, while retention periods are met through the automatic deletion of data including a reminder function.
-The two factor authentication at login as well as the concept of Teamrooms with its overview of access rights enable integrity and reliability.“ The above-mentioned Time travel function with its full audit trail has been certified by KPMG as a revision-safe archive and therefore meets the required accountability.
+The two factor authentication at login as well as the concept of Teamrooms with its overview of access rights enable integrity and reliability.“ The above-mentioned Time travel function with its full audit trail has been certified by KPMG as a tamper-proof archive and therefore meets the required accountability.

 Effective as of May 25, 2018: “The harsh new reality of data protection legislation“